google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 The Plague of Boils?

-And perhaps Pharaoh was willing to give himself over to the notion that it would better for him to lose his livestock, than to give in to Moses' demands?
-Or maybe, just maybe, Pharaoh was hoping that this would finally be the end of this judgment process altogether?
-But unfortunately for Pharaoh, as he would soon find out, it wasn't.
+Perhaps Pharaoh was willing to give himself to the notion that it would be better for him to lose his livestock than to give in to Moses' demands.
+Or maybe, just maybe, Pharaoh was hoping that this would finally be the end of this judgment process altogether.
+Unfortunately for Pharaoh, as he would soon find out, it wasn't.

 For we now find God instructing Moses on what to do next: "So the Lord said to Moses and Aaron, 'Take for yourselves handfuls of ashes from a furnace, and let Moses scatter it toward the heavens in the sight of Pharaoh.
 And it will become fine dust in all the land of Egypt, and it will cause boils that break out in sores on man and beast throughout all the land of Egypt.'" - Exodus 9:8,9